Home

 You put 'Tendonosis' in the title, so I'm guessing the latter, but?
 Say more about Tendonosis.

 I'm a big fan of massage, obviously.
-In and of itself, massage can keep the pain and problem of Carpal Tunnel away.
+In and of itself, massage can keep the pain and problem of Carpal Tunnel Syndrome away.

 Skilled massage, meaning having the know how to effectively deal with any particular problem, can totally eradicate Carpal Tunnel and Tendonitis, when applied correctly and the client does appropriate self care at home.